mattboyer/PYaffs/_drafts/hl5.md

 {% include su_objdump.txt %}
 {% endhighlight %}

 I can see there are human-readable strings in the `.rodata` section.
 It's very likely that constant function call arguments are to be found in this section.

-Reverse-engineering is largely an exercise in pattern identification, one step removed from pathological [pareidolia](http://en.wikipedia.org/wiki/Pareidolia) and that's why reliable information is so valuable in this process - it's what anchors us to the reality of the system under study.
+Reverse-engineering is largely an exercise in pattern identification and in this way it is one step removed from pathological [pareidolia](http://en.wikipedia.org/wiki/Pareidolia).
+Something *Gestalt* something something [bicameral](http://en.wikipedia.org/wiki/Bicameralism_%28psychology%29) [mind](http://michaelprescott.typepad.com/.a/6a00d83451574c69e201901b7e2e2f970b-pi).
+This is why reliable information is so valuable in this process - it's what anchors us to the reality of the system under study.

 So yeah.
 I'll have to watch out for addresses that point to `.rodata`.

 The `.text` section in this file is large enough that figuring it out in its entirety would be a protracted exercise.
 Since what I really want is for this `su` to give me a root shell, I've decided to start from somewhere I know implements this behaviour I want and work my way back until I find out how I can trigger that.

 I know thanks to `nm(1)` that my `su` has a linker table entry for [`setuid(3)`](http://linux.die.net/man/3/setuid).
-The output of `objdump` very conveniently includes the names of PLT entries after the BL and BLX function call instructions.
+The output of `objdump` very conveniently includes the names of PLT entries after the [`bl`](http://infocenter.arm.com/help/topic/com.arm.doc.dui0489e/Cihfddaf.html) and [`blx`](http://infocenter.arm.com/help/topic/com.arm.doc.dui0489e/Cihfddaf.html) function call instructions.
 As it happens, there's only one call to `setuid`, so I know that no matter what, I want to execute the instruction at offset `0x98c4`.

 All that's left to do now is work my way up until I can figure out how I can cause `su` to execute this call.
 I've chosen to focus on the section of code in `.text` between this call and the first function header found before it, in this case the `push {r4, r5, r6, r7, lr}` at offset `0x97d8`.
 Here's the relevant section of disassembled ARM code: